 Created by Westfield State University alumnus Leonard Collamore, As Schools Match Wits (ASMW) is an academic competition featuring some of the region’s top high school students.
-First broadcast in October 1961, ASMW is about to celebrate its 58th anniversary beginning in the Fall of 2018.
+First broadcast in October 1961, ASMW is about to celebrate its 59th anniversary during the 2019 - 2020 season.

 In 2006, the program faced an uncertain future when its longstanding home, WWLP in Springfield, reluctantly canceled the program to align its schedule with the requirements of a new parent company.
 The show was kept on the air through a creative partnership between WWLP and the show's new co-producers: Westfield State University and WGBY-57.

 The program is produced on the campus of Westfield State by a crew comprised of students and alumni from the university, and airs each week on WGBY-57, Springfield’s local public television station.
 The partnership that the keeps the As Schools Match Wits tradition alive truly is an example of public education and public media at its best.